Decimate (game show): Final round

 One last set of 10 keywords is presented, and the team decides who will play first on their behalf.
 The host begins to read open-ended questions on the first keyword, with no 20-second briefing from the teammates, and a clock begins to count down from two minutes once he finishes reading the first question.
 A correct answer advances to the next keyword, while a miss leads to a new question on the same one.
 If the contestant misses three questions in a row, the clock is stopped, the prize pot is decimated, and the remaining money is re-distributed among all 10 columns.
 That contestant must sit out for the rest of the round, and their place is taken by one of the other two, who begins on a replacement keyword for the one that was missed.
-Pass-backs and overrules may not be used in this round.
+Pass-backs and overrules may not be used in this round, and the prize pot is always rounded up to the nearest full pound if it contains a fraction of one after being decimated.

 If time runs out or if all three members fail, the team leaves with nothing.
 If they complete all 10 columns, each member wins an equal share of the remaining money.